Pravila00/TestingJenkins/README.md

 This is a simple example of unit testing in PHP with PHPUnit.
 The example includes some functions for calculating the mark of an student with different marks and different ponderations.

+Moreover, this repository has a webhook to Jenkins for automation the testing execution when there is a new push.

 Getting Started
 ---------------